This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 I know most people aren’t big fans of using public transport when they’re abroad, especially in a place where they don’t know the system.
 But in Budapest, I actually encourage you to use it.

-Our public transport is not perfect, but it’s affordable, runs fairly reliably, and can get you almost anywhere you need to go.
+Budapest’s public transportation system is not perfect, but it’s affordable, runs fairly reliably, and can get you almost anywhere you need to go.

 Although taking the bus, metro or tram is not the most straightforward way of getting to downtown Budapest, but it is not difficult either.
 If you are arriving during the day and want to start exploring the city already on your way to the center, or if you are not a first-time visitor and already have a bit of local knowledge, it is actually easy and fun!